This is the last of a 4-post blog series comparing Amazon Web Services (AWS) vs. Oracle Cloud.

 - What is the realistic likelihood of downtime?

 - Can the customer application tolerate any downtime?

-It is also important to remember that the SLA is a shared responsibility.
 The customer can keep their end of the SLA up by doing some of the same things the cloud provider does to provide redundancy.

 Amazon says if their SLA drops below 99.5% they can give credit up to 10%, and if it falls below 99% they will issue a 30% credit for the time the service was down.
 But that commitment is not ironclad.
 They add this caveat: “At our discretion, we may issue the service credit to the credit card you used to pay for the billing cycle in which the unavailability occurred.”

 Oracle provides a 99.9% SLA for virtual machines.
 At Amazon it is 99.95%.
 Amazon says they will make a “commercially reasonable efforts to make Amazon EC2 and Amazon EBS each available with a Monthly Uptime Percentage (defined below) of at least 99.95%.”

 Regarding the Oracle Cloud database, Oracle says their SLA = (100% – what they define as “the average of the Error Rates from each one-hour period in any given month of the Services Period).”